Executive Summary

 The Four Key Questions

-Every board AI risk report should answer:
+Every board AI risk report should answer four fundamental questions.

 What Boards DON'T Need